Enjoy this free, self-guided walking tour in historic Charlotte Amalie in St. Thomas!

 Side Street Pub – a perfect restaurant for ‘fast casual’.
 Sandwiches and tacos compliment their drink menu.

 Pink Palm Hotel – an adults only boutique hotel and one of the absolute best places to enjoy a quiet drink or meal.
 No reservation required, just find their “almost secret” front door.
+It’s a few dozen feet from the Synagogue.

 Some general information and advice for your self-Guided Tour: